Atiku Abubakar

 Atiku Abubakar (born 25 November 1946) is a Nigerian politician and businessman who served as the vice president of Nigeria from 1999 to 2007 during the presidency of Olusegun Obasanjo.
 He ran for the office of governor of Adamawa State in 1990 and 1996 unsuccessfully, but won in 1998.
 Before he was sworn in, he was selected as running mate to former military leader, Olusegun Obasanjo, during the 1999 presidential election and was re-elected in 2003.

 Atiku Abubakar ran unsuccessfully for President of Nigeria six times, in 1993, 2007, 2011, 2015, 2019, and 2023.
 He ran in the Social Democratic Party presidential primaries in 1993, but lost to Moshood Abiola and Baba Gana Kingibe.
 He was a presidential candidate of the Action Congress in the 2007 presidential election coming in third to Umaru Yar'Adua of the PDP and Muhammadu Buhari of the ANPP.
 He contested the presidential primaries of the People's Democratic Party during the 2011 presidential election losing out to incumbent President Goodluck Jonathan.
 In 2014, he joined the All Progressives Congress ahead of the 2015 presidential election and contested the presidential primaries losing to Muhammadu Buhari.
 In 2017, he returned to the Peoples Democratic Party and was the party presidential candidate during the 2019 presidential election, again losing to incumbent President Muhammadu Buhari.

 In May 2022, he was chosen as the Peoples Democratic Party presidential candidate again, this time for the 2023 general election after he defeated Nyesom Wike, the former Governor of Rivers State, in the primaries.
-He came in second in the general election, being defeated by Bola Tinubu, though Abubakar joined other opposition candidates in demanding a revote.
+He came in second in the general election, being defeated by Bola Tinubu.
+Abubakar challenged the result at the Presidential Election Tribunal by demanding for nullification of Tinubu's victory, declare him winner or cancel the election and order for fresh poll.
+The Supreme Court dismissed Atiku's petition and uphold victory of Bola Tinubu of the APC.

 In 2025, Abubakar left the PDP to join the African Democratic Congress, alongside his former rival Peter Obi.
 The two opposition leaders intend to present a united front against the APC in the 2027 presidential elections.
+However, Peter Obi left the African Democratic Congress in 2026.

+In 2026, Abubakar submitted a nomination form for the presidential role to the African Democratic Congress.
+He later won the party's primary election and was declared by African Democratic Congress as it's presidential candidate later that year.